swagatikapanda123/swagatikapanda123/README.md

 ### Hi there 👋, my name is Swagatika
-#### I am a Full stack web developer
-          I am recent college graduate and a full stack software developer.👩‍💻 I am passionate about learning new tech and working on stuff that challenges me.
+##### I am recent college graduate and a full stack software developer.👩‍💻I am passionate about learning new tech.
-          As a software developer I love crafting meaningful application that are scalable and efficient while providing engaging user experiences🌈.
+##### As a software developer I love crafting meaningful application that are scalable and efficient while providing engaging user experiences🌈.

 Skills:  REACT / JS / HTML / CSS / NODEJS